tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ~~~~~
 {: #Mosca title="Mosca model"}

-These challenges are illustrated nicely by the so called Mosca model in {{Mosca}} ​[ThreatReport]​(https://globalriskinstitute.org/
-publications/quantum-threat-timeline-report-2020/).
-In the figure, $x$ denotes the time that our systems and data need to remain secure, $y$ the number of years to migrate to a PQC infrastructure and $z$ the time until a practical quantum computer that can break current cryptography is available.
-The model assumes that encrypted data can be intercepted and stored before the migration is completed in $y$ years.
-This data remains vulnerable for the complete $x$ years of their lifetime, thus the sum $(x+y)$ gives us an estimate of the full timeframe that data remain insecure ​[13]​.
-The model essentially asks the question of how are we preparing our IT systems during those $y$ years (or in other words how can we minimize those $y$ years), so as to minimize the transition phase to a PQC infrastructure and hence minimize the risks of data being exposed in the future.
+These challenges are illustrated nicely by the so called Mosca model discussed in ​{{Threat-Report}}.
+In the {{Mosca}}, "x" denotes the time that our systems and data need to remain secure, "y" the number of years to migrate to a PQC infrastructure and "z" the time until a practical quantum computer that can break current cryptography is available.
+The model assumes that encrypted data can be intercepted and stored before the migration is completed in "y" years.
+This data remains vulnerable for the complete "x" years of their lifetime, thus the sum "x+y" gives us an estimate of the full timeframe that data remain insecure​.
+The model essentially asks the question of how are we preparing our IT systems during those "y" years (or in other words how can we minimize those "y" years), so as to minimize the transition phase to a PQC infrastructure and hence minimize the risks of data being exposed in the future.

 Finally, other factors that could accelerate the introduction of a large-enough quantum computer should not be under-estimated, like for example faster-than-expected advances in quantum computing and more efficient versions of Shor’s algorithm requiring less qubits.
-As an example, IBM, one of the leading actors in the development of a large-scale quantum computer, has recently published a roadmap committing to new quantum processors supporting more than 1000 qubits by 2025 and networked systems with 10k-100k qubits beyond 2026 [IBMRoadmap](https://www.ibm.com/quantum/roadmap).
+As an example, IBM, one of the leading actors in the development of a large-scale quantum computer, has recently published a roadmap committing to new quantum processors supporting more than 1000 qubits by 2025 and networked systems with 10k-100k qubits beyond 2026 {{IBMRoadmap}}.
 Innovation often comes in waves, so it is to the industry’s benefit to remain vigilant and prepare as early as possible.

 # Post-quantum cryptography categories